apache/cassandra-java-driver/changelog/README.md

 ### 4.3.0 (in progress)

+- [documentation]: JAVA-2460: Document how to determine the local DC
 - [improvement] JAVA-2476: Improve error message when codec registry inspects a collection with a null element
 - [documentation] JAVA-2509: Mention file-based approach for Cloud configuration in the manual